 Other noteworthy non-repeated tracks in the ‘non-metal’ category include “Moonlight Wandering”, which plays during the sniping minigame (among other things) and just calls for a lonesome cowboy to come ridin’ through, and the gloomy groove of “Wilderness of Desertion”, which plays around Gongaga.
 On the other hand, you have the featureless, plodding “Patriots on a Moonlit Night”, which plays in Wutai.
 There’s also “Why”, the only actual song on the soundtrack, which plays during the ending and sounds like generic cheesy pop.

-I don’t like any of the metal tracks, because heavy metal is just not something I associate with Final Fantasy at all (despite the series’ growing willingness to include it in recent soundtracks) and because most of them are just tacky, screechy messes, like “The Summoned”, which plays when Zack fights summons.
+I don’t like any of the metal tracks, because heavy metal is just not something I associate with Final Fantasy at all (despite the series’ growing willingness to include it in recent soundtracks) and because most of them are just tacky, screechy messes, like “The Summoned”, which plays (gasp!) when Zack fights summons.
 But the main offender would have to be “Encounter” because, as the name implies, it serves as the main battle theme.
 So you’ll hear it again.
 And again.
 And again.
 I find it too intense for random fights, and it just ends up giving me a headache after a while.
-There’s also “A Beating Black Wing”, which plays during some of the confrontations with Genesis and features guitar flourishes that sound distractingly like ‘honk-honk’, thus adding to my inability to take Genesis seriously.
+There’s also “A Beating Black Wing”, which plays during some of the confrontations with Genesis and features guitar flourishes that sound very much like ‘honk-honk’, thus adding to my inability to take Genesis seriously.